I often get asked the following 2 questions around Nova’s assessment of talent:

 How do you assess talent at Nova?
 Introducing Radar

-At Nova, we pride ourselves in having developed a technology (which we call Radar, following our galactic metaphor), which enables us to assess candidates at scale.
-This technology enables:
+At Nova, we have developed a proprietary technology called Radar, which enables us to assess candidates at scale while maintaining a high-tech, high-touch approach.

 The Radar selection process